-8. JUUL Developed Point-of-Sale Advertising That Emphasized the Products' Positive Image Without Adequately Disclosing Its Nature and Risks.

-214. The cigarette industry spends \$8.6 billion a year in point-of-sale ("POS") promotions-or almost \$990,000 every hour.91 In a 2009 study of adult daily smokers, unintended cigarette purchases were made by 22 percent of study participants, and POS displays caused nearly four times as many unplanned purchases as planned purchases.
+- 7. JUUL Developed Point-of-Sale Advertising That Emphasized the Products' Positive Image Without Adequately Disclosing Its Nature and Risks. - 199.
+The cigarette industry spends \$8.6 billion a year in point-of-sale ("POS") promotions-or almost \$990,000 every hour.
+91 In a 2009 study of adult daily smokers, unplanned cigarette purchases were made by 22% of study participants, and POS displays caused nearly four times as many unplanned purchases as planned purchases.
 Id. at 4.
 Younger smokers, in particular, are more likely to make unplanned tobacco purchases in the presence of POS advertising.
-Id.

-215. Studies show that tobacco use is associated with exposure to retail advertising and relative ease of in-store access to tobacco products.
+Id. - 200.
+Studies show that tobacco use is associated with exposure to retail advertising and relative ease of in-store access to tobacco products.
 Some studies have shown that youth who were frequently exposed to POS tobacco marketing were twice as likely to try or initiate smoking than those who were not as frequently exposed.
 Frequent exposure to tobacco product advertising and marketing at retail normalizes tobacco and smoking for youth over time and makes them more likely to smoke.
 POS marketing is also associated with youth brand preference.
 Research shows that young adult smokers prefer the tobacco brands marketed most heavily in the convenience store closest to their schools.
-Before its launch in 2015, JUUL and Cult Collective developed innovative packaging and creative in-store displays that would carry their message through into stores.

-216. In particular, they designed bright, white packages.
+Before its launch in 2015, JUUL and Cult Collective developed innovative packaging and creative in-store displays that would carry their message through into stores. - 201.
+In particular, they designed bright, white packages.
 The packaging looked similar to iPhone packaging, which JUUL knew would resonate with young people, and because it was solid white, the packaging stood out and caught people's eyes when displayed in store shelves.
 This packaging buttresses Defendant's online marketing of JUUL e-cigarette as "the i-Phone of Ecigs," thereby framing them as a cool, fashionable item to own and use.
 JUUL posters and signs at the point of sale also promoted JUUL's flavors.
 From 2015 through late 2018, JUUL promoted JUUL products and JUUL flavors at the point of sale without disclosing that the products contained nicotine or warning that the products could lead to addiction.
-Instead, JUUL's promotions displayed the colorful JUULpod caps and their food-based names while omitting that JUUL https://truthinitiative.org/sites/default/files/media/files/2019/03/Point-of-Sale-2017_0.pdf (as of July 5, 2019)
+Instead, JUUL's promotions displayed the colorful JUULpod caps and their food-based names while omitting that JUUL delivers nicotine, leads to addiction, carries risks of stroke and other cardiovascular events, and is unsafe for anyone under age 26.

-91 The Truth About Tobacco Industry Retail Practices, Truth Initiative, delivers nicotine, is addictive, carries risks of stroke and other cardiovascular events, and is unsafe for anyone under age 26.
+&lt;sup>91 The Truth About Tobacco Industry Retail Practices, Truth Initiative, https://truthinitiative.org/sites/default/files/media/files/2019/03/Point-of-Sale-2017\0.pdf (as of July 5, 2019).

-217. For many, JUUL's POS materials provided an introduction to the brand.
-Because

-JUUL's POS materials omitted the most material features of JUUL's product-that it is a powerfully addictive nicotine delivery system, unsafe for anyone under age 26-adolescents who saw JUUL's POS and were later offered a JUUL would have no reason to think that what they were being offered JUUL contained nicotine, or posed risks of addiction, or was unsafe.
+202. For many, JUUL's POS materials provided an introduction to the brand.
+Because JUUL's POS materials omitted the most material features of JUUL's product-that it is a powerfully addictive nicotine delivery system, unsafe for anyone under age 26-adolescents who saw JUUL's POS and were later offered a JUUL would have no reason to think that what they were being offered JUUL contained nicotine, or posed risks of addiction, or was unsafe.

-9. JUUL Used Social Media to Inundate Target Consumers, Particularly Youth, With Messaging Promoting Its Nicotine Products
+8. JUUL Used Social Media to Inundate Target Consumers, Particularly Youth, With Messaging Promoting Its Nicotine Products

-218. JUUL not only designed its advertising with an eye to what might be appealing to young people, but set about disseminating those ads to ensure that young people see them.
-JUUL set out to advertise on at least three major social media platforms: Instagram, Facebook, and Twitter, and disseminated the information in various ways across the platforms.
+- 203. JUUL not only designed its advertising with an eye to what might be appealing to young people, but set about disseminating those ads to ensure that young people see them.